WIZnet-ioNIC/WIZnet-PICO-SMTP-C/examples/smtp/README.md

 #define PIN_RST 20
 ```

-If you want to test with the Loopback example using SPI DMA, uncomment USE_SPI_DMA.
+If you want to test with the SMTP example using SPI DMA, uncomment USE_SPI_DMA.

 ```cpp
 /* Use SPI DMA */